J. Barry Lewis

 He recently was honored as one of the first recipients of the Randolph A. Frank Prize for the Performing Arts.
 Barry is proud to celebrate his 25th year as a member of the theatrical union Stage Directors and Choreographers Society.

-J. Barry Lewis has been involved in 25 productions at Palm Beach Dramaworks since 2004 and will be involved in one upcoming production.
+J. Barry Lewis has been involved in 26 productions at Palm Beach Dramaworks since 2004.